NethermindEth/starknet-staking-v2/README.md

 ### Mixed configuration approach

 Using a combination of both approaches is also valid.
-Values set by flags will override values set by enviroment flags and the latter ones will override values set in a configuration file.
+Values set by flags will override values set by enviroment flags and values set by enviroment flags will override values set in a configuration file.

 ```bash
 PROVIDER_HTTP_URL="http://localhost:6060/v0_8" ./build/validator \